Anomia ephippium Linnaeus, 1758

 Variations of shape in the species.

-The variant ex colore “argentina” is more common in the north (here specimens from the English Channel) than in the south.
+The variant ex colore “argentina” is more common in the north (here: English Channel) than in the south.

 — back to Anomiidae —